qw3rtman/p/README.md

 `p` was heavily inspired by [`n`, a version manager for Node.js](https://github.com/tj/n).

+`p` is also great for getting started using Python development versions.
+Use `p latest` to get up and running with the latest development version of Python!

 ## Getting Started
 After the [super painless drag-and-drop installation](#installation), you can [start using `p`](#usage) right away.